WHAT ARE DISABILITY BENEFITS: SSI OR SSD?

 Supplemental Security Income begins on the date of application if one is found disabled.
 Under the SSD application, the most a person can receive in past-due benefits are payments one year prior to their application date.
 You can only receive past due benefits if were not working one year prior to applying.
 You also have to qualify for disability benefits during that past period of time.

 No matter what type of benefit you are eligible for, you can receive nothing unless you apply.
 Therefore, if you become disabled and are no longer working, the sooner you apply the better off you will be.
-Call Cannon Disability Law and let us help you today.
+Contact Cannon Disability Law and let us help you today.